shajra/nix-example/README.md

 $ curl https://nixos.org/nix/install | sh
 ```

-Also, be aware that his project is actively tested on a GNU/Linux OS, and only
+Also, be aware that this project is actively tested on a GNU/Linux OS, and only
 loosely tested on Macs.
 Nix support for Macs is always improving, but is known
 to be idiosyncratic.